What is A Mini-Excavator?

 The combination of small size and their tracks produces very little ground pressure which makes them able to work in very fragile ground conditions and tracks ensure that they can work with almost any terrain.

-Some mini-excavators come equipped with cushion for their boom, stick and bucket cylinders.
+Some mini-excavators come equipped with cushions for their boom, stick, and bucket cylinders.

 This eliminates jolting at the end of each stroke.
 Operators can also configure the blade’s working position through the use of angled blades.